exosite-archive/exoline/README.md

 Installation
 ------------

-To install the latest released version of exoline:
+To install the latest released version of exoline from PyPI:

 ```bash